carlospolop/Leakos/README.md

   --debug               Debug
   --generic-leak-in-web
-                        Accept generic leaks in web (disabled by defult)
+                        Accept generic leaks in web (disabled by defult) --from-trufflehog-only-verified
+                        From trufflehog get only verified leaks --only-verified       Get only verified leaks (only use trufflehog) --avoid-sources AVOID_SOURCES
+                        Lower case comma separated list of sources from trufflehog and gitleaks to avoid --max-secret-length MAX_SECRET_LENGTH
+                        Max length of valid secrets
 ```

 For the gihub part of this tool you need to **generate a github token** from your account (however this **token doesn't need ANY PERMISSION**).